 - Once the slide, barrel and spring are clean, look at the frame.
 Wipe off any obvious fouling around the ejector and the inside-rear part of the frame.
 Being clean is good here, for sure.

-- Put a drop (one) of good gun oil in each of the four frame rail slots and wipe off the excess.
-Some owner’s manuals will have you put a drop of oil at the rear of the frame where the springs are…the jury’s out on this as far as I’m concerned.
-Look in your owner’s manual for specific cleaning instructions here.
+- Put one drop of good gun oil in each of the four frame rail slots and wipe off the excess.
+Some owner’s manuals will have you put a drop of oil at the rear of the frame where the springs are.
+Just follow the instructions on your manual.
 Remember, a drop is a drop, not a glug.
-The same applies to the striker spring in the slide…you’re better off not coating that in oil.
-Whatever you do, don’t drown the firing pin channel in oil…it will get progressively more sluggish and then most likely will start causing misfires, especially if you live in a dusty environment.
+The same applies to the striker spring in the slide.
+You’re better off not coating that in oil.
+Whatever you do, don’t drown the firing pin channel in oil.
+It will get progressively more sluggish and then most likely will start causing misfires, especially if you live in a dusty environment.
 Leave it alone.
 Wipe all internal parts off to remove excess oil and solvent.
 (For a good guide to gun oils and lubes, check this article out).

-- Secure the gun safely – lock it away unless you have a reason not to.
-Gun security, like removing barrel leading, is a whole different article…just keep it safely stored.
+- Secure the gun safely — lock it away unless you have a reason not to.
+Gun security, like removing barrel leading, is a whole different article.
+So, just keep it safely stored.

-As I stated above, this is the most accurate, softest-shooting .45 I’ve ever owned and I recommend it…you could sure do worse!
+As I stated above, this is the most accurate, softest-shooting .45 I’ve ever owned and I recommend it.